AlexBecalick/MOSAIK/README.md

 💡 Alternatively to running `cosmx_QC.py` or `xenium_QC.py` (localised in `src/qc/..`), users interested in a more interactive approach can use the notebooks CosMx_Spatial_Analysis_Workflow.ipynb and Xenium_Spatial_Analysis_Workflow.ipynb (localised in `notebooks/..`) to proceed to the following steps.

+⚠️ If you opt to run the notebook, we recommend running it from within the project directory.

 ### CosMx

 1. Export the data from the AtoMx platform.
 The export should include all `flatFiles` and `DecodedFiles` (Formerly referred to as RawFiles during export.)